loic-sharma/BaGet/readme.md

 ## Getting Started

 1. Install the [.NET SDK]
-2. Download and extract [BaGet's latest release]
+2. Download and extract [BaGetter's latest release]
-3. Start the service with `dotnet BaGet.dll`
+3. Start the service with `dotnet BaGetter.dll`
 4. Browse `http://localhost:5000/` in your browser

 For more information, please refer to the [documentation].